 A 1756 portrait of Madame de Pompadour by François Boucher

-Grab a glass of champers and let us tell you about a salonnière so smart and lovely that she bewitched a king and became one of the most powerful women of the 18th century.
+In honor of Women’s History Month, join us as we tell you about a salonnière so smart and lovely that she bewitched a king and became one of the most powerful women of the 18th century.
 Known as Reinette (French for “little queen”), this gal wielded so much influence over the arts and politics in France that her style—Pink Pompadour, anyone?—remains a defining aspect of French culture.
 We are, of course, talking about Madame de Pompadour, the famously fabulous mistress of King Louis XV.

 Madame de Pompadour was born Jeanne Antoinette Poisson in Paris in 1721.
 Tragically, when Jeanne Antoinette was just a wee girl, her financier father was forced to flee France to avoid being put to death for fishy financial dealings.
 Tongues wagged and suspicions were confirmed when the tax collector, Charles François Paul Le Normant de Tournehem, who had long been thought to be our gal’s biological father, stepped forward and became Jeanne Antoinette’s legal guardian.

 A portrait by Jean-Marc Nattier depicting Madame de Pompadour as Diana the Huntress

 Le Normant de Tournehem raised and educated Jeanne Antoinette with great care, sending her to the Ursuline convent in Poissy and providing her with dance, music, and theater lessons from the best actors and singers in Paris.
 As brainy and assertive as she was beautiful and talented, Jeanne Antoinette also attended the Club de l’Entresol, an exclusively male think-tank and discussion group.

 When Jeanne Antoinette was 19, Le Normant de Tournehem arranged for her to marry his nephew, Charles Guillaume Le Normant d’Étiolles who – no surprise – was head over Pompadour heels in love with his enchanting bride.
 As a wedding gift, De Tournahem gifted the newlyweds a starter home—a lavish estate really—that became the setting for Jeanne Antoinette’s salon, attracting the greatest painters, sculptors, philosophers, and writers of the day.

 King Louis XV